 Wilma flattened her mouth.
-"It's getting too dark to read."
+“It’s getting too dark to read.”
 She tossed the magazine onto the table.
-"What do I do now?"
+“Now what do I do?”

 “Take a nap, maybe?
 Use your imagination.
 Even though it’s not very dark yet, I’m looking at Jupiter.”
 Ed took the GoTo hand control and, using the electronic drive, slewed the scope toward the glinting planet.
 When Ed brought the belts and zones of the gas giant into focus, he asked,” Can you name any of the Galilean satellites, Wilma?”

 Wilma’s eyes flickered like a distant star.
 “No,” she answered.
 “Why should I?”